peejaywk/VinylRack/README.md

 * As a new user, I would like to see all releases by a particular artist/band.
 * As a new user, I would like the ability to search the store either by artist or album name.
 * As a new user, I would like to be able to add items to a shopping basket
-* As a new user, I would like to be able to edit / delete items that are already in my shooping basket.
+* As a new user, I would like to be able to edit / delete items that are already in my shopping basket.
 * As a new user, I would like to clearly see the total cost of my order including any shipping costs.

 #### Registered Users
 * As a registered user, I would like to see my previous orders or the status of current orders.
 * As a registered user, I would like to save items to a wish list so I can keep track of potential future purchases.
-* As a registered user, I would like the option to save my delivery details so I don't need to keep enetering them.
+* As a registered user, I would like the option to save my delivery details so I don't need to keep entering them.
 * As a registered user, I would like the ability write a review of a record sold on the site.
 * As a registered user, I would like the ability to edit or delete a previous review that I have left for a particular product.
 * As a registered user, I would like the ability to edit or delete my profile/account.